 Approaching Woolwich Arsenal Area and Thames Mud Flats

 As you approach Woolwich Arsenal the walkway becomes wider and you will see new apartment blocks overlooking the Thames.
 Woolwich Arsenal was a former British Army and Royal Navy ordnance depot which closed in 1994.
 The area is now undergoing major building construction with the building of new homes.
 When you see the ‘Assembly’ standing steel sculptures of statues grouped together by Peter Burke, you have reached the end of this walk.

 Sculptures by Peter Burke

 Erith to Woolwich Arsenal Thames Path Walk End

-At the end of this walk you might want a bite to eat from The Corner Café located at 9 Major Draper Street, Royal Arsenal SE18 6GD.
+At the end of this walk you might want a bite to eat from The Cornerstone Café located at 9 Major Draper Street, Royal Arsenal SE18 6GD.
 To head home you can get the DLR or a train (Southeastern) from Woolwich Arsenal station.
 Or you can get the Thames Clipper instead which is a river bus service.
 On this walk I did approximately 27,000 steps which was about 11 miles, this included a detour to the Thamesmead Morrisons for food.
 I absolutely loved the walk because it showed me a different view of the Thames and I’m a big fan of industrial landscapes.
 I hope you enjoy this walk as much as I did!

 Author: Homegirl London.
 Photographs: Homegirl London.
 Thanks: Rich for plotting the route.